wu-lee/rushkoff-archive/src/_articles/kid-culture.md

 Rushkoff, a contributing editor for Virtual City magazine, is the author of the recently published "Playing the Future: How Kids' Culture Can Teach Us to Thrive in an Age of Chaos" (Harper-Collins, $25).

-xxx

 He's out to explain kids' culture to bewildered parents and to ease fears about the dangers of what lies ahead.

-Today's kids feel isolat- ed, he explains.
+Today's kids feel isolated, he explains.
 And much of their culture can be linked to their attempts to connect, to establish a sense of community, to make sense of our rapidly changing world.

-To most adults, it's like that Christopher Reeve movie 'Village of the Damned.""
-Rushkoff says.
+"To most adults, it's like that Christopher Reeve movie 'Village of the Damned,'" Rushkoff says.
 "These alien children come and they're super, super smart....
-We've got a little bit of that feeling with our kids
+We've got a little bit of that feeling with our kids now.

-now.

 "They seem like Superkids.
-At the same time, they seem somewhat dis- illusioned at the culture they've

-been born into, they also seem super smart and super able.
+At the same time, they seem somewhat disillusioned at the culture they've been born into, they also seem super smart and super able.
 Almost threateningly so."

+xxx

 Parents and kids: